 Former Bride to Future Bride

 Aside from cake advice, AnaCapri shared her other wedding wisdom with us.
-The foremost thing she advises other brides to do is to make a schedule and a budget.
-She suggests using a wedding guide or planner to help with this process!
+The foremost thing she advises other brides do is make a schedule and a budget.
+She suggests using a wedding guide or planner to help with this process.

-“You instantly get wrapped-up in the wedding excitement as soon as a ring is on your finger, and in your excitement, you may make hasty decisions that can add up fast.
-Take the time to sit down with your fiancé, and then with anyone else, parents, etc. that are contributing monetarily to the wedding and set a budget that everyone is comfortable with.”
+“You instantly get wrapped up in the wedding excitement as soon as a ring is on your finger.
+And in your excitement, you may make hasty decisions that can add up fast.
+Take the time to sit down with your fiancé, and then with anyone else, parents, etc. who are contributing monetarily to the wedding.
+Set a budget that everyone is comfortable with.”

-Secondly, she wants all future couples to remember to be present:
+Second, she wants all future couples to remember to be present.

 “One thing I wish I would have done is had someone record short clips of our wedding day such as our vows, speeches, and first dances, etc. Not necessarily professionally recorded but just a little something to remember the special moments.”

-Thank you AnaCapri for chatting with us!
-Make sure to check out the Patisserie for your wedding dessert needs on Facebook or at www.921bake.com
+Thank you, AnaCapri, for chatting with us!
+Make sure to check out the Patisserie for your wedding dessert needs on Facebook.
+(They’ll be launching a brand-new website soon!)

 Photos by: Crystal Jade